richTheCreator/Elevated-Trading-LLC/src/pages/index.md

     alt: Test
     image: /media/Rouge_Valley_Hemp.jpg
 etcValues:
-  heading: Elevating The Wholesale Hemp Market
+  heading: Elevating The Hemp Market
   description: >
     We formed Elevated Trading to address the unreliable supply chain issues that have plagued the wholesale CBD industry for years.
 We’re elevating the